morphoorg/morpho/README.md

 	and   http://mc-stan.org/pystan.html.

 	PyStan has the following dependencies:
 	Python: 2.7 or 3.3
 	Cython: 0.19 or greater
 	NumPy: 1.7 or greater

+	You will need to install via a package manager (such as apt-get):
+	- python-matplotlib
+	- python-pip
+	- git
+	- virtualenv
+	To read and save files, you will need either hdf5 or root:
+	- hdf5: libhdf5-serial-dev libhdf5-dev
+	- root: root-system from apt-get or sources from https://root.cern.ch

 Install
 ======
-  PyStan and the required packages may be installed from the Python Package Index using pip inside a virtual environment.
+  PyStan and the required packages may be installed from the Python Index Package using pip inside a virtual environment.

   	  	  virtualenv ~/path/to/the/virtualenvironment/env
 	  	  pip install -r ~/path/to/morpho/requirements.txt
+	  	  pip install -r ~/path/to/morpho/optional-requirements.txt

   Once all the required packages are installed on the virtualenvironment, one can load it using